 The check-in counters were not full and it only took about less than 5 minutes to get the check-in done.

 Soon, I met up with Calvin and his mum at the departure area.
-It was only then they found out that their flight was delayed until 0645 due to the typhoon near Korea.
-Luckily for me, I was heading the opposite direction.
-The last time I was in Australia was about 20 years ago and definitely it was a great to go back for some catching up!
+It was only when they found out that their flight was delayed until 0645 due to the typhoon near Korea.
+Luckily for me, I was heading in the opposite direction.
+The last time I was in Australia was about 20 years ago and definitely, it was great to go back for some catching up!

 Photos of the gate F33